“Yathra Yogeeshwara Krishno |

 The meaning of the above extract from the Gita is “wherever Krishna exists, there exists Arjuna and when they are together success is sure to be around the corner.
 Krishan’s Geethopadesha (imparting the knowledge and meaning of life) not only enlightened Arjuna during the beginning of the war in Mahabharatha but also continues to influence and change the thoughts of the common people.

 Lord Krishna was born on Ashthami in the Hindu month of Shravana, July – August in Gregorian calendar.
-This year (2016) it is on 25th August.
+For the festival date click here.
 He was born to Vasudeva and Devaki who were thrown in the dungeons by Devaki’s wicked brother Kamsa.
 According to predictions Kamsa was supposed to meet his end in the hands of Devaki’s eighth child.
 On the day Krishna was born and due to divine intervention all the guards fell asleep and the dungeon door flew open.
 Vasudeva took the baby in an open basket and carried it on his head to his friend Nand at Gokul.
 As it was midnight and raining heavily the five-headed Naga devatha (Snake king) shielded the baby with his hood and followed Vasudeva.
 River Yamuna helped Vasudeva to cross the river by splitting and baring the riverbed for him to easily walk across.

 Hence, Krishna Janmashtami is celebrated across the country with great joy, pomp and pageantry.
 On this day special Poojas (rituals) with chanting of shlokas are conducted in all the Krishna temples and devotional songs are sung in the praise of the lord.
 In places like Mathura (birth place of Krishna); Dwaraka (Krishna ruled this place); Gokula (the place where Krishna grew up) and Vrindavan (where Krishna spent time with his consort Radha), the festivities are colorful and special.
 In Udupi, Karnataka (South India) the festival is celebrated in the Krishna mutt.
 The devotees fast on this day and offer the pooja to the lord at midnight and then break the fast by consuming the Naivedya (offering to the lord).
 Varieties of delicious savories are prepared on this day and offered to the lord along with fruits, coconut, butter (Krishna’s favorite as a child), avalakki/poha (flattened rice) and milk.
 In Maharashtra the Dahi Handi ritual is carried out with great enthusiasm.
 An earthen pot filled with curds/yogurt is hung 20 to 30 feet above the ground and the group which breaks it by forming a human pyramid wins the contest.